xendit/checkout-demo-php/README.md

 Vanilla PHP version of Xendit Demo

 ## Requirement
+- PHP >= 7.3+
-Composer is required.
+- Composer is required.
 Get composer from https://getcomposer.org/download/

 ## Installation
 After cloning this repository, just do: